Esha Deol to embrace motherhood for the second time, makes an adorable announcement-See pic

-New Delhi: Bollywood actress Esha Deol, who welcomed her first child Radhya Takhtani in October 20, 2017, is all set to embrace motherhood for the second time.
+New Delhi: Bollywood actress Esha Deol, who welcomed her first child Radhya Takhtani on October 20, 2017, is all set to embrace motherhood for the second time.
 The actress shared an adorable picture of Baby Radhya along with a message written over it.

 The picture says, "I am being promoted to big sister'.
 Check it out!